jacobkloepper/Kattis_cpp/README.md

 # kattis_cpp
-This repo contains solutions to Kattis problems written in C++17.
+This repo contains solutions to Kattis problems written in modern C++.

-Author: Jacob Kloepper